gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Multiple PME ranks are not supported with PME on GPU, so if a GPU is used for the PME calculation -npme must be set to 1.

+``-bonded``
+    Used to set where to execute the bonded interactions that are part of the PP workload for a domain.
+    Can be set to "auto", "cpu", "gpu."
+    Defaults to "auto," which uses a compatible CUDA GPU only when one is available, a GPU is handling short-ranged interactions, and the CPU is handling long-ranged interaction work (electrostatic or LJ).
+The work for the bonded interactions takes place on the same GPU as the short-ranged interactions, and cannot be independently assigned.
+    Setting "gpu" requires that a compatible GPU be available and will be used.

 ``-gpu_id``
     A string that specifies the ID numbers of the GPUs that are available to be used by ranks on this node.
 For example,